-Psoriatic arthritis treatment has come a long way since doctors first recognized the condition in the 1950s as a unique type of arthritis.
-The goal is to reduce symptoms and prevent joint damage.
+Psoriatic arthritis treatment has come a long way since doctors first recognized the condition in the 1950s.
+These days, your doctor can help you figure out how to ease symptoms and prevent joint damage.

-Your plan probably involves medicine along with exercise, a healthy diet, and stress management.
+Your plan probably will involve medicine along with exercise, a healthy diet, and stress management.

-There are different kinds of medicines that treat psoriatic arthritis.
-Your doctor will consider exactly what you need.
-It may take some time to find the ones that work best for you.
+There are medicines that treat psoriatic arthritis.
+Your doctor will decide exactly what you need.
+It may take some time to find the drugs that work best for you.

-If you’ve noticed any of these nine things, let your doctor know.
-She’ll look for solutions that will help you feel better.
+If you’ve noticed any of the following things, let your doctor know.
+She’ll look for solutions that’ll help you feel better.

-Many of the drugs used to treat psoriatic arthritis make a big difference, but all medicines have some risks.
-For instance, NSAIDs (non-steroidal anti-inflammatory drugs, such as naproxen or ibuprofen) can make stomach irritation and bleeding more likely.
-Methotrexate, which doctors prescribe for many types of arthritis, can damage the liver.
-And because biologics (genetically engineered drugs) work on your immune system, they can make serious infections more likely.
-If you have side effects from your medication, tell your doctor what you’ve noticed.
+For instance, NSAIDs (nonsteroidal anti-inflammatory drugs, like naproxen or ibuprofen) can make stomach irritation and bleeding more likely.
+Methotrexate, which is prescribed for many types of arthritis, can damage the liver.
+And because medicines called biologics work on your immune system, they can make serious infections more likely.

 If you're a college professor and your treatment gets rid of all your symptoms except two swollen finger joints, you might be OK with that.
 But if you're a concert violinist who relies on those joints for a living, those same symptoms could be a show-stopper.